 Inflammation is a characteristic of both type 1 and type 2 diabetes.
 Overwhelming evidence demonstrates the association of oxidative stress with vascular inflammatory response in hyperglycemia through mechanisms that are not fully elucidated.
 Protein degradation by the ubiquitin-proteasome system is central to cell homeostasis and survival.
 Defects in this process are associated with cancers and neurodegenerative disorders.
 However, the role of the ubiquitin-proteasome system in diabetes remains largely unknown.
-Using a proteasome reporter mouse model, our laboratory provided the first evidence that early hyperglycemia enhanced 26S proteasome functionality, which elevated the NF-κB-mediated endothelial inflammatory response in diabetes.
-By monitoring 26S proteasome functionality under chronic hyperglycemia in mouse models of diabetes, we have identified new endogenous regulators (e.g., eNOS-derived nitric oxide), and new substrates (e.g., O-linked-GlcNAc transferase) that are relevant to vascular homeostasis and sustained inflammation.
-Consequently, we have begun to understand the significance of 26S proteasomes in diabetes.
-If successful, the results of these studies will provide insights into the development of therapeutic strategies for diabetes and its vascular complications.
+Using a proteasome reporter mouse model, we provided the first evidence that early hyperglycemia enhanced 26S proteasome functionality, contributing to elevated endothelial inflammatory response in diabetes.
+By monitoring 26S proteasome functionality in various mouse models of diabetes, we have identified new endogenous regulators (e.g., eNOS-derived nitric oxide), and new substrates (e.g., O-linked-GlcNAc transferase) that are relevant to vascular inflammation.
+Consequently, we have begun to understand the significance of protein homeostasis (proteostasis) in diabetes, which could provide insights into the development of therapeutic strategies for diabetes-associated dysregulated inflammation.

 ||Postdoctoral Fellow, University of Oklahoma Health Sciences Center, OK